obestwalter/loslassa/README.rst

 part of the lessons :)

-So in the true spirit of **Loslassa** I hope this little project helps you let go of your preconceptions how static web pages have to be generated and you try the Loslassa way :).
+So in the true spirit of **Loslassa** I hope this little project helps you let go of your preconceptions how web pages have to be created and you try the Loslassa way :).

 ===========
 Inspiration